-Juarez, (Spanish: Ciudad Juárez) is the most populous city in the Mexican state of Chihuahua and located in the middle of the Chihuahuan Desert.
-Juarez borders El Paso, Texas and the Rio Grande River separates Mexico and United States borders.
+Juarez, (Spanish: Ciudad Juárez) is the most populous city in the Mexican state of Chihuahua and is located in the middle of the Chihuahuan Desert.
+Juarez borders El Paso, Texas and it’s here that the Rio Grande River separates Mexico and United States borders.

 Juarez – El Paso History